ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 association they can reuse it to provide authenticity and integrity for their messages, enabling the basic principle of using resources parsimoniously.
-Specifically, if a mutually Secured Channel is established between two remote peers, and if that Secure Channel provides the required properties (as discussed below), it is possible to omit the protection provided by COSE, creating a use case for unprotected CWT Claims Sets.
+Specifically, if a mutually secured channel is established between two remote peers, and if that secure channel provides the required properties (as discussed below), it is possible to omit the protection provided by COSE, creating a use case for unprotected CWT Claims Sets.
 Similarly, if there is one-way authentication, the party that did not